brucin/maptalks.toolbox.js/README.md

 # maptalks.toolbox.js

-Toolbox, A UI plugin for maptalks.js.
+A Toolbox plugin for maptalks.js.